-A credit note is issued to return funds in the event of an invoice error, incorrect or damaged products, purchase cancellation and more
+A credit note (also known as credit memo) is issued to indicate a return of funds in the event of an invoice error, incorrect or damaged products, purchase cancellation, or otherwise specified circumstance.

-If you return goods to a supplier or if a customer returns goods to you for a full or partial credit, a credit note must be issued so that you or your customer can process this and adjust your accounts accordingly.
+If you return goods to a supplier, or if a customer returns goods to you, for either full or partial credit, a credit note must be issued so that you and your customer can process it and make the according adjustments in your books.

-A credit note is the recording in your accounts of the funds returned to the customer for a paid invoice.
+A credit note is a document issued to record in your accounts that a particular amount was returned to the customer for a paid (or partially paid) invoice.
 It is also sent to your customer to indicate the cancellation of the payment in the original invoice.

 This amount can also be used to offset future purchases from the same customer, for example, if a new order is placed with necessary corrections.